-The aetiology of this disorder is uncertain.
+The etiology of this disorder is uncertain.
 There may be an association with in utero exposure to thalidomide 6.
 In severe cases, the proximal femur, femoral head and neck, and acetabulum will be absent.

 A number of classifications have been proposed, with the Aitken four class (A-D) and modified by Amstutz being the most commonly used; see classification of proximal focal femoral deficiency.

 The role of MR imaging in patients with this condition is to help define the cartilaginous proximal femur and the presence or absence of a cartilaginous connection to the femoral head.
 Therapeutic decisions are based on the detection of a femoral head and the presence of a connection.

 Also, the severity of coxa vara, if present, will influence treatment selection.
 The ability of GRE imaging to clearly depict cartilage is of particular value in this setting.
 Routine coronal and axial MR images may be adequate, however, oblique images may be useful in some patients.

 Arthrography permits the presence or absence of a femoral head to be confirmed; it has been used as an adjunct to standard non-contrast MRI.